 What is the policy end date?

-The policy end date is when your insurance agreement concludes, after which coverage will no longer be in effect unless renewed.
+The policy end date is the date your insurance agreement concludes, after which coverage will no longer be in effect unless renewed.

 Am I insured on the day my insurance expires?